 Archaeology (Research): Town and Country in the Mediterranean Region and the Near East

-Town and Country is directed by professor Akkermans.
-Staff members in the Classical and Mediterranean Archaeology department have close links in research and teaching with staff in Near Eastern Archaeology, as well as with the Ancient History and Ancient Languages departments of the Humanities Faculty at Leiden University.
+Town and Country is directed by prof. Akkermans.
+Staff members in the Classical and Mediterranean Archaeology department have close links in research and teaching with staff in Near Eastern Archaeology, as well as with the Ancient History and Ancient Languages departments of the Faculty of Humanities at Leiden University.

 You are encouraged to spend part of your programme at other institutions or on field projects run by teams outside Leiden, to enrich your experience of different research cultures, but the Classical Mediterranean-Near Eastern group also offers opportunities to become involved with Leiden field and museum projects which include several regional survey and excavation programmes and training schools abroad.